A long time ago, I wanted to make my first bucket hat, for my (then) toddler.

 But honestly, I never have the patience to mark.
 Hence the wiggly seams.
 I simply call them a 'feature'.
 LOL

 Good job, you've made it through!
-If you liked this blog post, share it in your favorite Facebook group - or join ours to show when you sew one up!
+And if you liked this easy bucket hat sewing project, share it in your favorite Facebook group - or join ours to show when you sew one up!

 I want to help you make the best diy bucket hat, and a little help goes a long way!!
 Here I'm answering the most frequent questions people ask me about sewing this hat: